 6 min read · Cost

-Vinyl warping — usually thermal
+Vinyl warping is almost always thermal

-Prevention on next install
+Preventing warping on the next install

 Siding warping by material